Accept Open Banking Payments in Germany

 FAQs

-What is the future of open banking in Germany?
+Is open banking legal in Germany?